Deploy and Connect Devices¶

 The

-.
-If you are working on a local network with DHCP make sure the IP address stays static.ingress: image: enocean/iotconnector_ingress:latest environment: - IOT_AUTH_CALLBACK= #enter URL here e.g. 192.167.1.1:8080 or myiotc.eastus.azurecontainer.io:8080
+IOT_AUTH_CALLBACKis formed by taking the IP address or hostname of your instance +:8080.
+If you are working on a local network with DHCP make sure the IP address stays static.ingress: image: enocean/iotconnector_ingress:latest environment: - IOT_AUTH_CALLBACK= #enter URL here e.g. 192.167.1.1:8080 or myiotc.eastus.azurecontainer.io:8080 -

 IOT_GATEWAY_USERNAME & IOT_GATEWAY_PASSWORD